Fenlon37/hangman976/README.md

 ### File structure
 Hangman game
-1. milestone_1.py
+1. milestone_2.py
 - Initial script for Hangman logic and letter validation
-2. milestone_2.py
+2. milestone_3.py
 - Refined code with basic game loops and feedback
-3. milestone_3.py
+3. milestone_4.py
 - Script adding letter and word checking methods
-4. milestone_4.py
-- Script with class-based refactoring and complete gameplay
-5. milestone_5.py
+4. milestone_5.py
-- Final script for running the game
+- Final script running the game with class-based refactoring
-6. README.md
+5. README.md
 ### Licence
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code, as long as proper credit is given.